Tell me about AWS Lambda

 allows you to send HTTP requests to Lambda functions, making it easy to build RESTful APIs.

-object is created or deleted, or when an object's metadata changes.
+Lambda functions can be triggered when an S3 object is created or deleted, or when the object's metadata is changed.

 You can trigger a Lambda function when a CloudWatch metric exceeds a certain threshold.